linsyking/imagebuilder/Readme.md

 # Fedora ARM for chromebook imagebuilder

-Simple script to build fedora ARM image for my chromebook.
+Simple script to build fedora ARM image for my chromebook (chromebook_trogdor_lazor).

 Some scripts are modified from https://github.com/hexdump0815/imagebuilder.